moubi/blog/content/blog/sticky-header-table-with-react-hooks/index.md

   <img alt="Sticky table header" src="sticky-table-header.png" />
 </p>

-**Using a `<table />` element instead of flexbox for data presentation is a good thing.
+**Using the `<table />` element instead of flexbox for data presentation is a good thing.
 How to turn the table header sticky with the help of React in that case?
-How to apply the solution into a production code?** This blog post is all about that.
+How to use it then in production code?** This blog post is all about that.

 What follows is not a trivial tutorial on how you should solve the task.
 It is not a theory or fictional implementation, either.
 Instead, the focus is around a possible solution tested in real projects that you can easily reuse.
 It also sorts out some of the edge cases when working with `<table />`.